 She completed a Fellowship in Reproductive Endocrinology and Infertility at Boston IVF and Harvard, as well as a Fellowship in Medical Ethics at Harvard University.

 Dr. Klipstein has published widely, writing numerous articles in medical and ethics journals.
 She has also authored several book chapters and presented at numerous medical conferences.

 She has lectured on the ethics of infertility, stem cell research, cloning, and preimplantation genetic diagnosis to medical students, physicians, and community groups.

-Dr. Klipstein is quoted extensively in Jane Brody’s New York Times article “Overweight and Pregnant” (July 7, 2014) features extensive quotes from Dr. Klipstein.
+Jane Brody’s New York Times article “Overweight and Pregnant” (July 7, 2014) features extensive quotes from Dr. Klipstein.